 Kochi: The Board of Directors meeting of the SmartCity Kochi project held today in Kochi turned out to be inconclusive yet again.
 However, the highlight of today’s meet was the absence of Minister S Sarma, who is also the Chairman of the SmartCity Kochi Board.

-The last meeting, held as required under the statutory requirements of the Companies Act, discussed audit reports and the fine points of government intimations.
-The meeting did not take any decision on outstanding issues, including the right to freehold land for the promoters.
+As expected, the meeting, which was held as required under the statutory requirements of the Companies Act, did not take any decision on outstanding issues, including the right to freehold land for the promoters.